-Group members: Please email TA your group members (e.g., five students) and the group leader before March 17.
+Group members: Please email TA your group members (e.g., five students) and the group leader before March 20.
 If TA does not receive your preference, TA will assign students into different groups with group leaders.

 Topics: The principle is "first come, first served."
 Please email TA the name of the CEO/TMT of your final presentation as soon as you could, and copy the email to the Professor.
+You are encouraged to analyse a CEO/top manager/TMT that you admire most.
+I also encourage you to identify the failure cases such as Adam Neumann of WeWorkas well to identify the factors behind the failures.
+Further I do not expect you to write a case that has been analysed quite a lot.